katrinkoval/BeCalmApp/README.md

 8. Cancel a meeting with doctor
 9. View  patient’s bookings
 10. Chat with therapists
+11. Make payment for therapy sessions
-11. Change of personal details
+12. Change of personal details
-12. Sign out
+13. Sign out

 ##### For therapist:
 1. Sign up